Three ways you can ‘own’ volatility

 Dollar cost averaging is beneficial in a couple of ways.
 First, it gets you in the habit of regular saving, which is always a good thing.

 However, dollar cost averaging also reduces volatility.
-Because you’re contributing the same amount each week, the number of shares you buy of each investment varies depending on the investment’s price.
-When values are high, you buy fewer shares.
+Because you’re contributing the same amount each month, the number of shares/units you buy of each investment varies depending on the investment’s price.
+When values are high, you buy fewer shares/units.
 When values are low, you buy more.

 For example, let’s say you put £400 into a fund every month.
 During one month, the fund is priced at £10 per unit, so you buy 40 units.
 The next month, the fund is priced at £8 per unit.
 That month you can buy 50 units.